-An article in Everyday Health suggests that early addiction relapse acts could include:
+An article in Everyday Health suggests that early addiction relapse prevention acts could include:

 - Displaying moodiness, anger or anxiety

 - Talking about drugs, or relaying stories about the good times had during drug use

 - Spending time with people who are currently using drugs

 - Avoiding ongoing treatment steps, including going to group meetings or seeing a counsellor

 All these feelings immediately go away if you stick to your professional assistant’s plan given to you.
 Because he or she has the experience and knows all the process.
 Your professional is thoroughly trained and has expertise in controlling the feelings, leading you to relapse prevention.
 Being optimistic can save your life.
 A happy person knows what to do if these kinds of emotions and thoughts emerged into the brain.
 A happy person always moves forward with a proactive approach and always has solutions to the most apparent problems.